 Over the years millions of people have come to see for themselves the amazing powers of The Petrifying Well.
 This ancient Well – formerly known as the Dropping Well –is believed to be the only one of its kind in England.
 At the time Mother Shipton was born, Knaresborough townsfolk believed the Well to be magic and never ventured near it, they had seen small twigs, leaves and perhaps a dead bird turned to stone in the Wells falling waters.

 Legend has it there used to be a tunnel connecting Easby Abbey to Richmond Castle.
 After many hundreds of years, possibly at the end of the 18th century, the tunnel was rediscovered under the Keep of the Castleby some soldiers .
 It had been quite damaged over the passing of time; only a small boy could pass through the fallen rubble.

 Thomas was a real man who lived in Scotland in the 13th century.
 Known as Thomas Learmont or Thomas de Ercildoun, he is mentioned in charters from 1294 and 1260 – 1280, His father being Thome (Thomas) Rymour de Ercildoun.
 (Ercildoun being the name at the time for the present day village of Earlston in Galashiels, approximately 30 miles south east of Edinburgh) It has been speculated that he was known as Thomas the Rhymer due to his prophetic verses however it seems far more plausible that it is a corruption of his fathers’ name.

 Wookey Hole is a village close to Wells in Somerset, England.
-It is within the parish of St Cuthbert Out.
 The name Wookey is thought to come from the Old English wocig (an animal trap).
 The village of Wookey Hole is dominated by the Wookey Hole Caves, which were formed by the action of the River Axe on the limestone hills.
 Within these caves, the Witch of Wookey Hole dwells.